openebs/website/docs/main/faqs/faqs.md

 allocated = ((size + 1Gi - 1) / Gi) * Gi

-For example if the PVC is requesting 4G storage space :-
+For example if the PVC is requesting 4G storage space:

 ```
 kind: PersistentVolumeClaim